kgrid/knowledge-objects/lung-cancer-risk-models/README.md

 # Lung Cancer Risk Models

 ### Knowledge Objects
-  A total of 8 lung cancer models have been developed as knowledge objects.
+  A total of 8 lung cancer predictive models have been developed as knowledge objects.
+Currently, confidence intervals are NOT included, although some models do include that information.
 Within each subdirectory, you can find a (1) python payload, (2) input RDF, (3) output RDF,(4) README.md and (5) the corresponding research paper.
 The README.md contains more in depth information about each particularly knowledge object, but an overview is shown below.
 All of these knowledge objects are located on the dev library, and have been deployed to the KGrid sandbox activator (baseUrl: "http://kgrid.med.umich.edu/stack").

     1. Bach Model (Bach, et al, 2003)
           - Objective: calculate an individuals total lung caner risk within the next 10 years
-          - Input: age, cpd, yrsSmok (years smoked), yrsQuit (years quit), asbestos (exposure y/n), sex, quit (quit smoking y/n)(i.e. {"age":55, "cpd":20, "yrsSmok":30, "yrsQuit":0, "asbestos":0, "sex":1, "quit":1})
+          - Input: age, cpd (cirgarettes smoked per day), yrsSmok (years smoked), yrsQuit (years quit), asbestos (exposure y/n), sex, quit (quit smoking y/n)
+		   (i.e. {"age":55, "cpd":20, "yrsSmok":30, "yrsQuit":0, "asbestos":0, "sex":1, "quit":1})
           - Output: Risk percentage and interpretation (i.e. {'interpretation': 'This individual has a total lung cancer risk of 0.78% in the next 10 years.', 'result': 0.78})
           - ArkID: ark:/99999/fk4057tv7z
     2. Cassidy Model (Cassidy, et al, 2008)